jhpyle/docassemble/_docs/functions.md

 * `'console'` - when the next screen loads in the user's browser, the message will appear in the browser log.
 (This uses the [`console.log` JavaScript function].)
+* `'javascript'` - like `'console'`, except that the contents of the "message" will be passed to the [`eval` JavaScript function] instead of the [`console.log` JavaScript function].
+This allows you to log a message in the front end in your own custom fashion.
+It can also be used for tasks other than logging messages.
 * `'success'` - when the next screen loads in the user's browser, a popup message (a [Bootstrap alert]) will appear at the top of the page, using the [Bootstrap] color associated with "success"